 In a healthy relationship based on love and intimacy, partners don’t keep scores.
 The focus of transactional love is definitely on getting returns on what one has invested.
 Transactional relationship psychology is all about receiving.
 Both partners do their bit to make the relationship work only as long as they continue to get what they were promised.

 A prenuptial agreement specifies the terms and conditions of the marriage and what happens if either partner does not honor it.
 In cases of acrimonious divorces, a prenup becomes all the more important.
 In such cases, marriage is sealed not by wedding vows but by a legal document outlining who stands to gain what.

 5. A transactional relationship can be healthy

-“They can be healthy if both the partners maintain their part with integrity and honesty.
-If both are ready to take responsibility for their own words and actions, and choose to be equally responsible for whatever circumstances or situations they are into, there’s no reason why they can’t thrive.
+“A transactional relationship can be healthy if both partners uphold their end of the bargain with integrity and honesty.
+If they are ready to take responsibility for their words and actions and choose to be equally responsible for whatever circumstances or situations they are in, there’s no reason why they can’t thrive.
 At the end of the day, it is a reciprocal kind of a relationship and comes with a lot of expectations from each other,” says Shazia, talking about how a transactional romantic relationship may just bear fruit.

 Related Reading: 25 Most Common Relationship Problems

 The characteristics of transactional relationships may sound rather bland and go against the idea of romance.
 But come to think of it, every relationship is like a transaction with pre-set relationship expectations and both partners bringing their strengths and weaknesses to the table.
 Also, transactional relationships aren’t necessarily bereft of love nor does every aspect have to be put down on paper.
 If you are wondering whether or not to have a relationship based on the give-and-take policy, here are some advantages to take note of: